Toward Self-Organizing Production Logistics: A Multi-Agent Approach: Introduction

-PL is tightly integrated with production planning and control, as material flows, resource allocation, and operational decisions must remain aligned with higher‑level production objectives.
-Over recent decades, production planning and control have predominantly relied on centralized strategies.
-These approaches assume complete and high‑quality system information, stable process behavior, and the feasibility of computing globally optimal or near‑optimal plans offline.
-While they ensure stability, predictability, and high resource utilization, they often lack flexibility in the presence of disruptions and increased variability \cite{diaz_c_non-centralised_2021,mes_comparison_2007}.
-Decentralized control approaches offer improved adaptability by distributing decision‑making to local entities, but typically result in globally suboptimal outcomes due to limited information and coordination \cite{hulsmann_changing_2007}.
-Consequently, current research increasingly focuses on hybrid architectures \cite{ismayyir_modelling_2024} that combine global coordination with localized autonomy to balance efficiency and flexibility in volatile production environments. \\ Within this line of work, the concept of self‑organizing logistics (SOL) has emerged as a logistics-specific adaptation of self-organizing system principles.
-SOL describes control architectures in which decision-making authority is at least partially delegated to intelligent, autonomous assets to achieve desirable system behavior \cite{gerrits_towards_2024}.
-Biological self‑organizing systems, such as flocks of birds or schools of fish exemplify how coherent global patterns can emerge from simple local interactions \cite{camazine_self-organization_2003}.
-Against this background, this paper presents a vision toward self‑organizing production logistics (SOPL) in circular factories.
-Accordingly, this study is guided by the following research question:
+Traditionally, production planning and control have predominantly relied on centralized strategies that assume stable process behavior, high-quality system information, and the feasibility of computing globally optimal or near-optimal plans offline.
+While such approaches ensure stability and efficient resource utilization, they often lack responsiveness under dynamic disturbances and increasing variability \cite{diaz_c_non-centralised_2021,mes_comparison_2007}.
+Decentralized control approaches improve adaptability by distributing decision-making to local entities, but may result in globally suboptimal behavior due to limited coordination and information availability \cite{hulsmann_changing_2007}.
+Consequently, current research increasingly investigates hybrid architectures \cite{ismayyir_modelling_2024} that combine global coordination with localized autonomy.

-\begin{quote} How can self-organizing principles be operationalized in production logistics to enhance responsiveness and resilience in circular factory environments? \end{quote}
+Inspired by biological systems such as flocks of birds or schools of fish \cite{camazine_self-organization_2003}, the concept of self-organization has been increasingly adopted in logistics and manufacturing research (SOL, SOMS) \cite{gerrits_self-organizing_2023,qin_self-organizing_2021}.
+Self-organizing systems operate without centralized control, instead relying on decentralized decision-making and local interactions that give rise to emergent global behavior \cite{di_marzo_serugendo_self-organising_2011}.
+In production logistics, these principles translate into autonomous agents capable of local decision-making, negotiation, and adaptive coordination under real-time system conditions.